mbloch/mapshaper/REFERENCE.md

 Create mapshaper commands on-the-fly and run them.

 `<expression>` or `expression=`  A JS expression or template containing embedded expressions, for generating one or more mapshaper commands.
-Expressions can access "target" and "io" objects (see below), as well as functions and data loaded with the `-require` command.

-Embedded expressions are enclosed in curly braces (see example 2 below).
+* Embedded expressions are enclosed in curly braces (see example 2 below).
+* Expressions can access "target" and "io" objects (see below).
+* Expressions can also access functions and data loaded with the `-require` command.
+* Functions can be async.

 Common options: `target=`